creations-global/frame/TECHNICAL_IMPLEMENTATION.md

 This script will (first time only) pull the Frame Docker Image from DockerHub, run it as a Container interactively (hence ```-it```), mount the dirrect directory as a volume inside the Frame Docker Container (path: ```/app/work```) and destroy the Frame Docker Container as soon as the command has been completed (hence ```-rm```).

-Now when we want to see the ```help``` information of frame, simply run the folliwing command in a terminal of a computer on which Docker is installed and has access to Docker Hub.
+Now when we want to see the ```help``` information of frame, simply run the following command in a terminal of a computer on which Docker is installed and has access to Docker Hub.

 ```
 $ ./frame.sh